kode-git/sentiment-analysis-yelp/README.md

 ## Modelling description
 Models are some samples about evaluation on some techniques in relation to the Yelp dataset.
-In other words, we can define a better model using some state-of-art architectures like BERT, XLNet or some of their variation.
+In other words, we can define a better model using some state-of-art architectures like Convolutional LSTM, biLSTM or some of their variation.
 These models are in the version 2 which evaluates performance in relations to the old ones.
 ## Author
 <ul>
   <li> Mario Sessa (@kode-git) </li>